Hi. Thank you for following us and our travels. We enjoy your company. You can reach us at email@example.com.

 Finally, we sold the Ranger because the local shop was reluctant to work on the engine any longer in such tight quarters.

-Travel Trailer – Life After Boating
+Winnie, our Travel Trailer – Life After Boating

 We were not ready to give up traveling.
 Joan and I rented a few motorhomes to see if we enjoyed the life.
 We did, and started looking at Travel Trailers because we wanted our car to do double duty and give us a way to unhitch and see the local sights on our trips.

-We ended up trading our 250k miles car for a 2012 GMC Acadia Denali SUV.
+We ended up trading our 250k miles Mazda for a 2012 GMC Acadia Denali SUV.
 It was the largest car we could find that would fit in our garage.
 Once we purchased the car, that determined the largest Travel Trailer we could tow.

 We adopted Winnie, our new Travel Trailer,.
 She has lots of room for the two of us and a very occasional guest who wants to sleep on the dining table.